davidlowryduda/phase_mag_plot/README.md

 ## END UPDATE ##

 This repository contains some sage/cython code for producing plots with logarithmic contouring.
-At some point <strike>in the future<strike>in the past, I intend to put this (and related) functionality directly into sage, but for now this is where this lives.
+At some point <strike>in the future</strike>in the past, I intend to put this (and related) functionality directly into sage, but for now this is where this lives.